TGOHL/Yalla-Survey/README.md

 # Yalla Survey

-It is a template app that allows the user to watch ads - which the app owner should add later - and get money in return.
+It is a template app that allows the user to answer and create surveys - which any user can add later - and get money in return.
 Simple UI/UX was translated into code with bloc state management.

 ## Features:
 - Interactive elements.